-If we are to tap into natural resources, we must acknowledge that nature itself has limitations.
+If we are to responsibly tap into natural resources, we must acknowledge that nature itself has limitations.
 It is not always windy.
 The sun goes down each day.
-In order to create a decarbonized energy grid, we must consider a combination of diverse sources, as emphasized on an episode of Going Green by guest, Janice Lin.
+In order to decarbonize the energy grid, we must consider a combination of diverse sources, as emphasized on an episode of Going Green by guest, Janice Lin.

-With decarbonization as the driving force of emerging technologies, we begin to take note of hydrogen’s importance as a potential fuel source and catalyst for decentralized grids via storage.
-However, there are many challenges with hydrogen.
+There are, of course, limitations with hydrogen.
 Like other gases, you cannot smell or see it, so you don’t know if there is a leak.
-It is twice as flammable as propane.
-Hydrogen needs to be stored at very low temperatures in order to stay in its most efficient state of liquid hydrogen.
+Like methane or butane, hydrogen is flammable.
+As mentioned above, hydrogen needs to be stored at very low temperatures in order to stay in its most efficient state of liquid hydrogen.
 However, the challenges of storing and distributing hydrogen can be solved by tapping into existing infrastructures, such as repurposing pipes and upcycling old oil wells.

 As for the safety of hydrogen, the Green Hydrogen Guidebook is an excellent place to formulate your own opinion.

-When we think about the direction of our future, we know the path will not have a singular direction or solution.
-Until recently, our society has been dependent on coal power for over 200 years; this single-sourced dependency is not sustainable.
-We must dig deeper into alternative sources and outline the pros and cons of all renewable energy.
-The debate should not be which renewable energy source is best; rather we should investigate how we can combine diverse methods to produce and store green energy in order to wean our society’s dependence on a single power production method.
-If we are determined to decarbonize, we must shift to become decentralized: creating smaller, combined systems that are powered by emerging technologies.
+There is a long-standing debate on which power source is “the best.”
+Our society has been dependent on coal power for over 200 years, but this single-sourced dependency is not sustainable.
+The debate should not be which technology is best; rather we should invest in projects that use a combination of technologies to wean society’s dependence on a single power source.
+If we are determined to decarbonize, we must shift to become decentralized: creating networks of combined systems that are powered by renewable technologies.